andebraa/wind_power_analysis/README.md

 ## geo_locating.py ##

 Attempts to read location elements in the user metadata.
-This info is written by the user themselves, so a lot of them are not valid locations, and simply 'the couch' or something stupid like that.
+This info is written by the user themselves, so a lot of them are not valid locations, and simply 'the couch' or something similar.

+uses GeoText to identify actual place names, then uses nominatim to fetch the coordinates to these.
+Nominatim has a 1 request per second, meaning this takes a lot of time.